Background pattern

 • If you have:

-• Any disease that causes electrolyte imbalance (salts and water present in the body),
+• any disease that causes hydroelectrolytic imbalance (salts and water present in the body),

-• Apendicitis, intestinal obstruction, undiagnosed gastrointestinal or rectal bleeding, ulcerative colitis (inflammatory disease of the colon), colostomy (surgical procedure in which the end of the large intestine is removed through the abdominal wall), diverticulitis (inflammation of the intestinal wall forming abnormal pouches), ileostomy (surgical procedure in which the end of the small intestine is removed through the abdominal wall),
+• appendicitis, intestinal obstruction, gastrointestinal or rectal bleeding not diagnosed, ulcerative colitis (inflammatory disease of the colon), colostomy (surgical procedure in which the end of the large intestine is brought through the abdominal wall), diverticulitis (inflammation in the intestinal wall forming abnormal pouches), ileostomy (surgical procedure in which the end of the small intestine is brought through the abdominal wall),

 Consult your doctor or pharmacist before starting to take magnesia cinfa.

-• If you have any kidney disease, even if it is not severe, or liver or heart diseases.
+• If you have any kidney disease, even if it is not severe, or liver or heart disease.

 • If you are dehydrated.